australias-best-silo-art

 The Murrumburrah Mills project was delayed in late 2020 due to COVID-19 restrictions, but Harden-Murrumburrah Regional Development Corporation (HRDC) finally got the green light, with Melbourne-based Mongolian street artist Heesco Khosnaran beginning the artwork in January 2021 and completing it by the end of February 2021.

-The land for the Mill was purchased in 1858 by Miles Murphy and the flour mill was completed in 1865.
-In 1868 Thomas Allsopp purchased the mill and introduced many new concepts into the production of milling.
+The land was purchased in 1858 by Miles Murphy and the flour mill was completed in 1865.
+In 1868, Thomas Allsopp purchased the mill and introduced many new concepts into the production of milling.